dgynick/sds385/README.md

 # sds385
 Welcome to Dongguang You's sds385 repository!

 All the code up to exercise 5 are listed here.
-I will upload a pdf file on 10/16 or 10/17
+Summary2 is a summary of my work in exercises 2-4.